-If you enjoy debating current affairs and can see both sides of an argument, then Law may be the perfect subject for you.
+If you enjoy debating current affairs, have an eye for detail and can see both sides of an argument, then Law may be the perfect subject for you.

-Law is an exciting, varied and challenging subject, interesting by its very nature.
-Legal rules permeate all aspects of our lives, from those that govern the creation of embryos to those that control the manner in which a person may die.
-Studying this subject gives a fresh perspective on why certain rules exist and, once you have studied the law behind the attention-grabbing news headlines, you will find that you will never passively receive information again without dissecting the implications.
+Law is an interesting and varied, yet challenging, subject.
+Legal rules permeate all aspects of our lives, from those that govern the creation of embryos to those that control the right to die.
+Studying this subject gives a fresh perspective on why certain rules exist and, once you have studied the law behind the attention-grabbing news headlines, you will find that you will never passively receive information again without considering the legal implications.